 - Federal Reserve Bank checks, Federal Home Loan Bank checks, and postal money orders, if these items are payable to you.

 - Advantage Financial checks payable to you.

 - Payroll checks payable to you.

-Local checks.
-The first $200 from a deposit of local checks will be available on the first business day after the day of your deposit.
+The first $200 from a check deposit will be available on the first business day after the day of your deposit.
 The remaining funds will be available on the second business day after the day of your deposit.

 Longer Delays May Apply

 Funds you deposit by check may be delayed for a longer period under the following circumstances: